devexps/devexps.github.io/_posts/2019-09-04-docker-tutorial-for-beginners.markdown

 68f71db7590c        hello-world         "/hello"                 7 minutes ago       Exited (0) 7 minutes ago                            mystif
 ```

-### Demo app with Go
+### Hello app with Go

-So Let's write the "Hello, World" program in Go and understand how it works.
+So let's write the "Hello, World" program in Go and understand how it works.
 Open our favorite text editor, create a new file named **main.go**, and type in the following code:

 ```golang
 package main